 Following law school, Monica served as a two-year legal fellow in the immigrants’ rights program at Asian Americans Advancing Justice – Asian Law Caucus, focusing on cases challenging the detention and deportation of Southeast Asian and other immigrant communities targeted for policing and immigration enforcement.

-Outside of her doctoral work, Monica enjoys spending time with her cats, exploring LA’s foodscapes, hiking, and tending to her plants.
+Outside of their doctoral work, Monica enjoys spending time with their cats, exploring LA’s foodscapes, hiking, and tending to their plants.

 - J.D. – University of California, Berkeley, 2019 (Thelton E. Henderson Center Public Interest and Social Justice Certificate)